Best Security Systems Without Monitoring in 2024

 Pricing

 Monitoring is equally affordable with abode.
 For starters, you can self-monitor for free, and you can’t get much cheaper than free.
 But, like SimpliSafe, abode allows you to ramp up your monitoring when you need to.
 Add video recording for just $5.83 per month, about half of what SimpliSafe charges.
 Or, you can get full professional monitoring, 24/7, 365 days a year, for – get this – $12 per month.
-Almost makes it a shame to self-monitor.
+That almost makes it a shame to self-monitor.

 >> See for Yourself: abode vs. SimpliSafe